 - The school does not provide medications of any kind. - Students are prohibited from having any medications, prescribed or over-the-counter, on their persons on school grounds, and all such medications must be kept in the school office.
-If a student's condition potentially requires epi-pens for severe allergic reaction or inhalers, the school will develop a plan with the parent and physician for the maintenance and potential use of those medications. - Prescribed or over-the-counter medications must be brought to the school office by the parent in the original container.
+If a student's condition potentially requires epi-pens for severe allergic reaction, insulin shots, or inhalers, etc., the school will develop a plan with the parent and physician for the maintenance and potential use of those medications. - Prescribed or over-the-counter medications must be brought to the school office by the parent in the original container.

 - Only in RARE instances will the school permit a student to take medication at school.
 The parent is urged, with the help of the family health care provider, to work out a schedule of taking medication outside of school hours.
-The only exceptions involve special or serious problems where it is deemed absolutely necessary to take the medication during school hours. - If it is essential that medications be administered at school, these medications must be administered from the school office only. - NO member of the faculty or staff in the school office is permitted to administer any medication without the following: - 1.
+The only exceptions involve special or serious problems where it is deemed absolutely necessary to take the medication during school hours; the principal has final authority, in consultation with the Catholic School Department and Catholic Mutual Group, in determining what procedures or administration of medications can or cannot be undertaken by school staff. - If it is essential that medications be administered at school, these medications must be administered from the school office only. - NO member of the faculty or staff in the school office is permitted to administer any medication without the following: - 1.
 A signed written statement from the parent or guardian of the child - 2.
 A written statement from the physician detailing the method, amount, and schedule by which the child will come at the designated time with specific instructions included for emergency treatment if an allergic reaction should occur. - 3.
 All medication must be kept in its original container which must be clearly identified with a prescription label with the child's name, drug identity, dosage instructions, physician's name, and prescription date (for over-the counter medications, the original commercial container will suffice); the prescription must be current (and over-the-counter medications within the expiration limits). - 4.
 Medical treatment is the responsibility of the parent and the family health care provider.
 While office personnel will make every attempt to administer medications as requested, the school will not be held responsible for missed doses or misadministration of any kind.